 On the way to cold-rolled strip the steel has numerous possibilities of receiving an oxide layer.
-The iron oxide layer formed by atmospheric oxygen on the continuous casting slab and the hot rolled strip subsequently rolled from this is called scale.
-The scale occurs in the form of scale tracks and scale pores.
-The scale formation is a function of time and temperature, considering the chemical composition, surface condition and ambient atmosphere.
-When charging and heating up the continuous casting slab in the reheating furnace scale arises in oxidizing atmosphere (primary scale) which is removed by spraying water on the slab under high pressure prior to entry into the roughing mill.
-During thickness reduction at the roughing mill a layer of scale forms (secondary scale) on the pre-strip again, which is again removed prior to the finishing mill by means of high-pressure descaling.
-A third layer of scale (tertiary scale) forms during rolling in the finishing mill and when coiling of the strip.
+The iron oxide layer formed by atmospheric oxygen on the continuous casting slab and the hotrolled strip subsequently rolled from this is called scale.
+Scale tracks and scale pores are the forms in which the scale occurs.

+The scale formation is a function of time and temperature, taking account of the chemical composition, surface condition and ambient atmosphere.
+With the charging and heating up of the continuous casting slab in the reheating furnace scale arises in oxidizing atmosphere (primary scale) which is removed by spraying on water under high pressure prior to entry into the roughing mill.
+During thickness reduction at the roughing mill a layer of scale again forms (secondary scale) on the pre-strip, which is again removed prior to the finishing mill by means of high-pressure descaling.
+A third layer of scale (tertiary scale) forms during rolling in the finishing mill and with the coiling of the strip.

-One of the possible causes for scale that has not been removed and has been rolled in are clogged nozzles in the high-pressure descaling, which lead to track-like defects.
-In addition changes in the friction conditions in the roll gap, wear of the rollers and thermal and mechanical load on the rollers can result in scale particles which may be rolled into the surface.
+One of the possible causes for scale that has not been removed and has been rolled in is clogged nozzles in the high-pressure descaling, and this leads to track-like defects.

+In addition changes in the friction conditions in the roll gap, wear in the rollers and thermal and mechanical load on the rollers can give rise to scale particles and these may be rolled into the surface.